Policies and Guidelines for Employers

 For candidates whose start dates are deferred, employers are urged to:

-- Stay in communication with candidates and the Career Center regarding start dates.
+Stay in communication with candidates and the Career Services regarding start dates.
 We expect all employers to treat candidates in an ethical manner.
 We reserve the right to deny access to on-campus recruiting to any employers who we determine have not conducted their recruiting efforts ethically.

 Student Complaint Procedures

-The Office of Career Services (“OCS”) understands that employers strive to maintain a professional demeanor during all of their interactions with students.
+Career Services understands that employers strive to maintain a professional demeanor during all of their interactions with students.
 However, occasionally we receive complaints from students about offensive, insensitive, and/or discriminatory behavior on the part of employer representatives.
 If our students encounter any such behavior, they are instructed to contact our office immediately.

-When OCS receives a complaint from a student, the Office of Career Services may take one or more of the following actions:
+When we receive a complaint from a student, the Career Services director may take one or more of the following actions:

-- Call the employer involved to discuss the incident(s) giving rise to the complaint and seek clarification regarding the conduct in question.
-To the extent that the OCS concludes that the employer, while fully intending to comply with the Mailman School’s Policies and Guidelines Applicable to Employers, acted improperly, the OCS will request that the improper conduct be modified.
-If OCS determines that conciliation is possible and may be useful, he/she may work with the student and the employer to resolve the matter in a manner agreeable to both parties.
+Call the employer involved to discuss the incident(s) giving rise to the complaint and seek clarification regarding the conduct in question.
+To the extent that we conclude that the employer, while fully intending to comply with the Mailman School’s Policies and Guidelines Applicable to Employers, acted improperly, the director of career services will request that the improper conduct be modified.
+If we determine that conciliation is possible and may be useful, he/she may work with the student and the employer to resolve the matter in a manner agreeable to both parties.

-- Ask the student to file a complaint, preferably in writing, addressed to OCS.
-Once OCS reviews the complaint, if the OCS determines that there has been a violation of our Employer Policy, it may respond by:
+Ask the student to file a complaint, preferably in writing, addressed to the Career Services director.
+Once we review the complaint, if we determine that there has been a violation of our Employer Policy, it may respond by:

-- barring the employer from participating in recruiting activities managed by the Office of Career Services for a specified period
+barring the employer from participating in recruiting activities managed by career services for a specified period

-While the Mailman School’s Office of Career Services allows third-party recruiters (staffing firms) to post positions on the Mailman School’s job board, we do not typically grant access to our resume books or career fairs to third-party recruiters.
+While the Mailman School’s career services program allows third-party recruiters (staffing firms) to post positions on the Mailman School’s job board, we do not typically grant access to our resume books or career fairs to third-party recruiters.
 Third-party agencies should clearly indicate that they are recruiting on behalf of a third-party client.

 Employers will offer students a safe and appropriate work environment for students.